 The four parts are separated by blanks and have the following meanings:

-Performance values for the data.
-More information about the construction can be found later below.
+Metric values for the data.
+More information about the construction can be found in the chapter on metrics.
 Alternatively a minus sign can be coded if the check produces no metrics.

 Details for the status as they will be shown in Checkmk.
 This part can also contain blanks.